ilhamfadli/ilhamfadli/README.md

 ### Hello 👋
-🚀 I'm a **Full-stack Web Developer** who loves building user-friendly applications.
-Passionate about web development and exploring the potential of blockchain technology.
+🚀 I'm a **Full-stack Web & Desktop Developer** who loves building user-friendly applications.
+Passionate about web development, desktop applications, and exploring the potential of blockchain technology.
 Check out my projects, and feel free to reach out for collaboration or just to chat about tech!

 #### 📢 Check latest projects :
 - **[Telegram Auto-Forward Bot](https://github.com/ilhamfadli/tg-forward-to-saved)** - A lightweight Node.js bot that automatically forwards messages from private chats or groups to your Saved Messages using Telegram's MTProto API